Best Sony Camera Accessories

 If you’re into time-lapse photography and need a way to ‘hot-swap’ external battery packs mid-shot, you’ll need the Tether Tools Case Relay Camera Power System – if you already have a couple of portable battery packs or want to use wall power, you can save a little money by buying the Case Relay System separately.

+For flashes and other gadgets that take double-AA batteries, I now don’t go anywhere without my Eneloop batteries.
+They’re simply amazing in that they can literally hold a charge for years.
 I keep Eneloops inside my backup flash, and don’t need to worry about them still having any remaining charge if I ever come to use them.

 Recommended Camera Grips, Cases & Straps for Sony Cameras